Cole Swindell (album)

-Cole Swindell is the debut studio album by the American country music artist of the same name.
+Cole Swindell is the debut studio album by American country music artist Cole Swindell.
 It was released on February 18, 2014 via Warner Bros.
 Records.
 The album includes the number one single "Chillin' It".

 Background

 Lead single "Chillin' It" was produced by Jody Stevens, who is the son of songwriter and producer Jeff Stevens, and formerly one-half of the duo Fast Ryde.
 Stevens also performed all instruments on that track.
 Luke Bryan's guitarist Michael Carter produced the rest of the album.

 Critical reception

 The eponymously titled Cole Swindell album received generally positive reception from music critics.
 At USA Today, Brian Mansfield rated the album two-and-a-half stars out of four, saying that the album contains an "unhurried confidence."
 Stephen Thomas Erlewine of AllMusic rated the album three stars out of five, writing that the release "goes down easy even if it sometimes seems like an overblown demo tape", which "winds up pleasant enough."
 At Newsday, Glenn Gamboa graded the album a B, stating that the album set him up for "country stardom."
 Matt Bjorke of Roughstock rated the album four out of five stars, saying that the release is "easily likeable" because he has an "easy-going charm" about himself.
 At Digital Journal, Markos Papadatos rated the album a perfect five stars, affirming that "The songs on here are polished and infectious."
 Kimberly Owens of Got Country Online rated the album a perfect five stars, stating that "Cole Swindell is pure talent, whether it be with his songwriting, or his vocals."

 In 2017, Billboard contributor Chuck Dauphin placed four tracks from the album on his top 10 list of Swindell's best songs: "Ain't Worth the Whiskey" at number two, "Hope You Get Lonely Tonight" at number three, "Let Me See Ya Girl" at number five and "Chillin' It" at number six.